Downtown Raleigh

 Southwest Downtown, 10-min walk from the Capitol Building

-Contemporary Art Museum, HQ Raleigh, Raleigh Union Station, Nash Square, Weaver St. Market, and the non-profit art gallery VAE
+Contemporary Art Museum, Raleigh Founded, Raleigh Union Station, Nash Square, Weaver St. Market, and the non-profit art gallery VAE

-Videri Chocolate Factory, Humble Pie, A Place at the Table, Heirloom Brewshop, and Tasty Beverage
+Videri Chocolate Factory, A Place at the Table, Heirloom Brewshop, and Tasty Beverage

 CAPITAL DISTRICT